1iveowl/SocketLite/README.md

 ##
 Note: Ran into some issues with the original solution so I build it up again from ground up.
 The solution is now even simpler.
 Also I decided to use Visual Studio 2017 RC.

-Note: From verison 3.5.0 this library support .NET Core.
+Note: From version 3.5.0 this library support .NET Core.

 ##Why this fork?
 Two reasons: